metagenomics/denbi-nanopore-training/docs/assembly_qc/Assembly_1.rst

 Assembly with canu
 ==================

+We will now try to assembly the ARTIC datasets.
+The dataset is a bit different from usual whole genome shotgun sequencing runs, because we have sequenced amplicons.
+For Nanopore reads, we have quite short reads that don't overlap not by much and are not evenly distributed across the genome.
+Let's see, if this gets us into trouble.

+Of course, in a real world use case, you can't design amplicons before you have the full genome sequence, so you would usually start with whole genome shotgun sequencing...

 Canu is a fork of the Celera Assembler, designed for high-noise single-molecule sequencing (such as the PacBio RS II/Sequel or Oxford Nanopore MinION).
 Documentation can be found here: http://canu.readthedocs.io/en/latest/